bi-sdal/training/docs/00-10-setup.md

 You already have a shell that ships with every Chromebook by opening a browser and pressing `Ctrl + Alt + t`, you will be in a `crosh` shell.
 If you type `shell` in there, you will be presented with a bash shell.
+This shell has SSH, to connect to our servers.

 Having said that, you will be much better off if you can install [Termux](https://termux.com/).
+However, if you are unable to use the Google Play Store (e.g., signed in under your VT ID), you can use the [Secure Shell App](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en).
+This means you'll have to setup SSH, and will be doing *all* of your work on the server.

+Another option is to setup [Cruton](https://github.com/dnschneid/crouton), which will install Linux along Chrome OS.

 ## Git {-}